microsoft/TemplateStudio/docs/getting-started-endusers.md

-﻿# Getting Started for End Users
+﻿# Using and extending your file->new

 Projects created with the Template Studio are intended as a starting point.
 They aren't complete apps and will require modification and extension before they're finished.